 So what can you do?

-- Keep your homepage and main pages as lean as possible
+- Keep your homepage and main pages as lean as possible, instead, use internal linking and target pages to funnel visitors to relevant content

 - Resize images to appropriate pixel dimensions prior to uploading them to your site